RaNaJitu/mono-committee/README.md

-# p636-backend-revamp
+# Committee Backend
-This Repository is for the revamped backend for Project 636
+This Repository is for the Committee Backend